nharms-awi/MarMic-Git-Workshop-2024/workshop/07_Remote Repositories.md

-    - Introduce the concept of remote repositories (GitHub, GitLab, Bitbucket).
-    - Explain how to clone a remote repository and set up remotes.

 # Git Repository Hosting Platforms

 When working with Git, it's not uncommon to use a hosting platform to store and share your repositories.
 These platforms provide a centralized location for developers to collaborate on projects, track changes, and manage issues.
 Some popular examples include: